Exponential backoff: History and theory

-In a seminal paper published in AFIPS 1970, Norman Abramson presented the idea of multiple users, on different islands, sharing a single radio channel (i.e., a single frequency) to access the main computer at the University of Hawaii without any time synchronization.
-Packet collisions at the receiver of the main computer are treated by senders after a timeout as detected errors.
+In a seminal paper published in AFIPS 1970, Norman Abramson presented the idea of multiple users, on different islands, sharing a single radio channel (i.e., a single frequency) to access the main computer at the University of Hawaii.
+Packet collisions are detected as errors at the receiver of the main computer and are not acknowledged.
 Each sender not receiving a positive acknowledgement from the main computer would retransmit its lost packet.
 Abramson assumed that the sequence of packets transmitted into the shared channel is a Poisson process at rate G, which is the sum of the rate S of new packet arrivals to senders and the rate of retransmitted packets into the channel.
-Assuming steady state, he showed that the channel throughput rate is $S =Ge^{-2G}$ with a maximum value of 1/(2e) = 0.184 in theory.
+Assuming steady state, he showed that the channel throughput rate is $S = Ge^{-2G}$ with a maximum value of $1/{2e} \approx 0.184$.

 Larry Roberts considered a time-slotted ALOHA channel with each time slot long enough for a packet transmission time.
 (A satellite channel using the TDMA protocol is time slotted.)
 Using the same Poisson process and steady state assumptions as Abramson, Larry Roberts showed that the maximum throughput rate is 1/e = 0.368 in theory.
 Roberts was the program manager of the ARPANET research project.
 Inspired by the slotted ALOHA idea, Roberts initiated a new ARPANET Satellite System (ASS) project to include satellite links in the ARPANET.

 Simulation results by Abramson, his colleagues, and others showed that an ALOHA channel, slotted or not, is unstable and would sometimes go into congestion collapse.
 How much time until congestion collapse depended on the arrival rate of new packets as well as other unknown factors.
 In 1971, Larry Roberts asked Professor Leonard Kleinrock and his Ph.D. student, Simon Lam, at UCLA to join the Satellite System project of ARPANET.
 Simon Lam would work on the stability, performance evaluation, and adaptive control of slotted ALOHA for his Ph.D. dissertation research.
 The first paper he co-authored with Kleinrock was ARPANET Satellite System (ASS) Note 12 disseminated to the ASS group in August 1972.
 In this paper, a slot chosen randomly over an interval of K slots was used for retransmission.
 A new result from the model is that increasing K increases channel throughput, which converges to 1/e as K increases to infinity.
 This model retained the assumptions of Poisson arrivals and steady state and was not intended for understanding statistical behaviour and congestion collapse.